 FON Meeting Summaries

 As Northeast Lakeview College prepares to update and develop its new Strategic Plan, The Friends of the Nighthawks and other key community partners participated in a SWOT (Strengths, Weaknesses, Opportunities, and Threats) exercise and Visioning Session at the September meeting.
-The feedback received this community group, along with employee and student feedback, will be used to guide the college’s new Strategic Plan.
+The feedback received from this community group, along with employee and student feedback, will be used to guide the college’s new Strategic Plan.
 Participants at the September Friends of Nighthawks meeting included representatives from the three counties NLC serves (Bexar, Comal, and Guadalupe Counties), including school district and higher education constituents, business partners, community members, and elected officials.

 Click here to see the feedback received from the Friends of Nighthawks

-At the Spring quarterly meeting of the Friends of Nighthawks, Dr. Garcia, NLC President, provided a few college updates to include the college’s ability to award Veteran benefits and the receipt of two performance excellence awards.
+At the Spring quarterly meeting of the Friends of Nighthawks, Dr. Garcia, NLC President, provided a few college updates including the college’s ability to award Veteran benefits and the receipt of two performance excellence awards.
 Additionally, the results of a recent environmental scan were presented to the group.
 Results included a jobs forecast, employer training needs, partnership opportunities, and more.
-Based on the environmental scan and programs already offered at other Alamo Colleges, NLC’s four areas of focus movingforward are health sciences, manufacturing, information technology, and STEM fields.
+Based on the environmental scan and programs already offered at other Alamo Colleges, NLC’s four areas of focus moving forward are health sciences, manufacturing, information technology, and STEM fields.
 The group will participate in a Strengths, Weaknesses, Opportunities, and Threats (SWOT) Analysis at the group’s next meeting.

 Dr. Garcia provided the group with a college update to include the Department of Education approval for Title 4 Programs, the U.S. Department of Veterans Affairs approval to certify chapter benefits through Northeast Lakeview College (official notice coming soon), and the development of two new technical programs (Associate of Applied Science - Information Assurance & Cybersecurity; Associate of Applied Science -Network Administrator).
 Additionally, attendees participated in focus group sessions to gather feedback on branding, perception, and future programming that Northeast Lakeview College can use in its continuous improvement and Strategic Planning process.
 On a planned cycle, Northeast Lakeview College engages with its external stakeholders to identify institutional strengths and weaknesses and determine college needs.

 The September meeting once again included a combined session with the Friends of the Nighthawks members as well as the Lower Valley School (LVS) committee members.
 The discussion began with an update on action items on the LVS restoration project assigned at the July meeting.
 After contact with several historical preservation groups, relocating the schoolhouse to them was not going to be an option, and a review of the cost of a second restoration proposal was shared.
 Northeast Lakeview College is now working with the City of Schertz, The Chamber (Schertz-Cibolo-Selma area), and Schertz – Cibolo -Universal City ISD to finalize plans to relocate the contents from the schoolhouse to the organizations in the communities where the Lower Valley Schoolhouse has original roots, and NLC agreed to create a tribute space in the library to commemorate LVS.
-The intent is to continue the legacy of the schoolhouse through exhibit of the contents.
-At the conclusion of the meeting, members were reminded of two upcoming 10th anniversary activities to include the 5K Race Around the Lake & Celebrate 10 Outdoor Festival happening on September 30 and the President’s Gala on November 9.
+The intent is to continue the legacy of the schoolhouse through an exhibit of the contents.
+At the conclusion of the meeting, members were reminded of two upcoming 10th-anniversary activities including the 5K Race Around the Lake & Celebrate 10 Outdoor Festival happening on September 30 and the President’s Gala on November 9.
 Both events are raising funds for college scholarships.

 Update: The Alamo Colleges District Board of Trustees approved at the December 12, 2017 meeting to transfer the contents of the LVS original building to Schertz-Cibolo-Universal City ISD.
-Dr. Garcia met with the members of the Lower Valley Schoolhouse on December 14 to finalize and closeout the remaining aspects of this project and to thank them for their years of service.
+Dr. Garcia met with the members of the Lower Valley Schoolhouse on December 14 to finalize and close out the remaining aspects of this project and to thank them for their years of service.
 All donors who previously provided monetary support to this restoration project will be contacted and given the option of receiving the unused portion (65% of their gift) returned or re-designating the unused funds to scholarships for students in NLC’s service area.
 The Lower Valley Schoolhouse legacy will continue in the communities where the school began and the former students and their families now live.